richardgill/issue-template-check/docs/concepts/data-model.md

 - `notNull`: Column value cannot be NULL.
 Requests to create or update a record are rejected with an error if they set this column to NULL.
 When `notNull` is set, you must also set a default value for the column using `defaultValue`.
 In case no value is set for this column when creating a record, **the defaultValue will be applied**.

 Limitations: You can add constraints only to new columns of empty tables.

+## Consistency

+Branches in Xata are replicated from a Primary Store to multiple Replica Stores.
+Data operations such as insert/update/delete are first performed in the Primary Store and changes are subsequently propagated to the Replica Stores, making them eventually consistent.

+The propagation delay may vary and there is no strict guarantee but it is typically much less than 100 milliseconds for the vast majority of requests.

+Xata units grant dedicated concurrency slots to the Primary and the eventually consistent Replica Stores.
+Read operations performed by the `/query` and `/summarize` endpoints can run against either of the Primary or Replica Stores.
+While the default method for those operations is `consistency: strong`, so they use the Primary Store to ensure the Xata API returns most accurate data by default, it is strongly advised to use the Replica Store wherever possible.

+This allows the available concurrency slots in the Primary Store to serve write operations and queries that purposely retrieve the latest state of content.
+Thus making it less likely for the operations that use the Primary Store to reach the [concurrency limit](/rest-api/limits) and allowing you to get the best possible performance out of your branch's assigned units by utilizing both Store types.

 ## Conclusion